medialab/xan/README.md

     - if(cond,  then,  else?) -> T
         Evaluate condition and switch to correct branch.
+        Will actually short-circuit.
+Contrary to "or" and "and".

     - unless(cond,  then,  else?) -> T
         Shorthand for `if(not(cond), then, else?)`.